 Even after a direct appeal has been exhausted and all other legal avenues seem closed, the fight for justice may not be over.
 For individuals facing a criminal conviction in Texas, a vital post-conviction remedy known as a writ of habeas corpus can provide a last, critical opportunity to challenge unlawful confinement.
-Often referred to as an '11.07 writ' in non-death penalty felony cases, this powerful legal tool allows you to assert that your conviction or sentence is invalid due to Constitutional violations or other fundamental legal errors that could not have been, or were not, raised during your trial or on direct appeal.
+Often referred to as an '11.07 writ' in non-death penalty felony cases involving a final conviction, this powerful legal tool allows you to assert that your conviction or sentence is invalid due to Constitutional violations or other fundamental legal errors that could not have been, or were not, raised during your trial or on direct appeal.

 Securing relief through a writ of habeas corpus is an exceptionally challenging and demanding legal endeavor.
 It requires not only unique legal knowledge but also a profound understanding of the Texas criminal justice system's intricacies.
 Jason Larman's distinguished status as one of only a select few practicing lawyers in Texas who is Board Certified in Criminal Appellate Law by the Texas Board of Legal Specialization provides him with the distinct, proven expertise crucial for these intricate proceedings.
 This specialized certification directly encompasses the advanced skills and in-depth knowledge required to identify, investigate, and effectively litigate post-conviction writs before the Texas Court of Criminal Appeals.

 It is crucial to understand that a writ of habeas corpus is not a simple re-argument of your appeal or a chance to retry your case.
 Instead, it is an extraordinary remedy focused on fundamental constitutional issues or other serious defects that render your confinement unlawful.
 Unlike direct appeals, writ applications often require developing new facts and evidence outside the original trial record.
+While final felony convictions are challenged through the 11.07 writ process must be filed according to the rules set out in Article 11.07, and are ultimately decided by the Texas Court of Criminal Appeals, cases involving misdemeanor convictions and cases involving probation go through a much different process that begins in the trial court, and proceeds through the Court of Appeals, if necessary.

 Choosing Larman Law for your writ of habeas corpus means you benefit from: